 When Joseph Smith was 14 years old, he wanted to know which church he should join, so he asked God in sincere prayer.
 In response to this prayer, God the Father and His Son Jesus Christ, appeared to Joseph.
 The following is his story...

-Receive Your Free Copy of this Brochure by clicking here: Download
+Receive Your Free Copy of this Brochure by clicking on Picture above, or here: Download

 To RETURN back here, delete the tab, or click on the escape / return or back button

 While deciding which church to join, Joseph turned to the Bible for guidance.
 There in the New Testament, James 1:5 he read, “If any of you lack wisdom, let him ask of God.”

 Joseph Smith was born in 1805 in Sharon, Vermont.
 At the time this narrative begins, he was 14 years old, living with his family in New York, and earnestly considering which church to join.
 The following is Joseph’s experience, written in his own words.

 During this time of great excitement my mind was called up to serious reflection and great uneasiness. … I often said to myself: What is to be done?
 Who of all these parties are right; or, are they all wrong together?
 If any one of them be right, which is it, and how shall I know it?